austriapro/ebinterface-xrechnung-mapping/README.md

 * `EbInterface50ToXRechnungUBLConverter` - convert from ebInterface v5.0
 * `EbInterface60ToXRechnungUBLConverter` - convert from ebInterface v6.0

+The current supported XRechnung target versions are 1.2.2 and 2.0.0.

 # Maven usage

 Add the following to your pom.xml to use this artifact, replacing `x.y.z` with the effective version number: